keiclicks/TripleX/README.md

 ### Game Story :

-> You've stubled upon an old box that's been locked for ages.
+> You've stumbled upon an old box that's been locked for ages.

 > You need to enter 3 correct codes to Continue.